muldjord/occurity/README.md

 ```

 ### Setting up Yocto
-Run the following commands to clone Yocto and the required layers:
+Run the following commands to clone Yocto and the required layers.
+The `source` command sets up the environment required for building the image:
 ```
 $ cd
 $ git clone https://git.yoctoproject.org/poky